aarpan9988/MvcRuler/Readme.txt

 Since I created the database I surely had to register it so I am gonna register it by adding the using statement in the startup.cs and adding the code in the startup.cs configureServices.
 Later I added a connecting string in the appsettings.json file and examine my database.

+The complete step is I added the scaffolding item in it as per tutoriall but it gives me error of about the nuget packages version .
+Again i installed the latest version of the nuget packagers.
+Again i added the scaffolding item and run the migration command and update commands in the package manager prompt.

+It created my migrations folder and the timspan    ( GUESS WHAT IT WILL SHOW THAT I CREATED MY APPLICATION BY MYSELF.......!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!)
+By this my part 4 is completed .